engineeringmath/brain_extraction/README.md

 Developed at IMAGINE laboratory (https://imagine.med.harvard.edu/) of Boston Children's Hospital.

-Training code can be provided to the interested upon request (davood.karimi@childrens/harvard.edu).
+Training code can be provided to the interested upon request (davood.karimi@childrens.harvard.edu).

 ## Docker model